 Why am I using Stevia as well as Xylitol?

 That depends on who you ask.
-If you're a paleo purist, the answer would be a hard no (head straight to the next paragraph if that's you), because it's not 100% real food and therefore our ancestors didn't eat it.
-But, that would also mean that most sweetners are out, including coconut sugar, which a lot of paleo folks enjoy.
+If you're a purist, the answer would be a hard no (head straight to the next paragraph if that's you), because it is processed, but it doesn't have an insulin reaction in the body, so I'm all for it.
 If you want to learn more about where xylitol comes from, this article provides a full history and breakdown of where it comes from and how it is used.
 Bottom line, Xylitol and stevia are great options if you're watching your calorie intake and want to manage your sugar and carb intake.

 Simple - just remove the stevia and xylitol and use pure maple syrup, honey or applesauce instead.
 You can also use a combination of all three if you like.
 How much should you use?
 That's going to be up to you.
 Once you've mixed all the other ingredients together, simple add your preferred sweetener in small amounts and taste test as you go.
 These options will not only add natural sweetness to your muffins, but they will enhance the texture as well.
 However, note that this will change the nutritional value of the final product, so you'll have to do your own math here.

 Pro Baking Tip: If you want a really intense flavor, I recommend going heavy on the pumpkin spice.
 You can never have enough pumpkin spice in your life and if people tell you that you’re using too much, ditch those people.
 You don’t need that kinda negativity in your in your life.

 A note about Coconut Milk in this Pumpkin Muffin Recipe